emc-mongoose/mongoose-base/doc/deployment/README.md

 ## Base

-**Note** that the base image contains the following storage driver implementations: fs, s3, atmos, swift

-See the [extensions](#extensions) section to use any additional functionality
+**Note**
+> The base image doesn't contain any additonal load step types neither additional storage drivers.
+Please use one of the
+> specific images either consider using the [backward compatibility bundle](https://github.com/emc-mongoose/mongoose)

 ### Standalone